Find how to get from Vancouver to Victoria, BC:

 Customer service and network reliability is another question however!
 Hopefully, their customer service and network will improve with time…however, much like choosing a boyfriend/girlfriend – don’t find someone hoping to change them unless you want to be disappointed.
 You cannot sign up for phone plans online with Freedom Mobile – you have to visit a kiosk or store if you want to sign up.)

-Since prices are relatively similar at the Big 3 cellular service providers and then comparatively at the discount subsidiary brands… the competition and main inflection point lies with customer service (crucially important) and network reception.
+Since prices are relatively similar at the Big 3 cellular service providers, and then comparatively at the discount subsidiary brands… the competition and main inflection point lies with customer service (crucially important) and network reception. (no point paying for something you can’t use.)

-Rogers and Fido excels in customer service (from first hand experience) with reliable (straight-forward/frank) billing, helpful customer reps – specifically their Montreal support center, and various ways of contact.
-Comparatively, many have voiced frustration about Virgin Mobile’s “mistakes” which end up costing customers more along with questionable billing issues.
-(Apparently, customer service representatives may accidentally switch your plan when you call in for support – you can’t revert promotional discounts – and leave you paying more.)
+Rogers and Fido excels in customer service (from first-hand experience) with reliable (straight-forward/frank) billing, helpful customer reps – specifically their Montreal support center, and various ways of contact customer support.
+Comparatively, many have voiced frustration about Virgin Mobile’s “mistakes” which end up costing customers more, along with questionable billing issues.
+(Apparently, customer service representatives may accidentally switch your plan when you call in for support – they can’t revert promotional discounts – and leave you paying more.)
 Freedom Mobile is the only carrier on the list that you may face issues with network reliability/reception but there is potential.
-It could definitely be a contender in the wireless industry – the Big 4 – but the network is still sorely lacking at the moment unless you’re only in their downtown core areas. (which if you are, by all means…save the money.)
+It could definitely be a contender in the wireless industry – the Big 4 – but the network is still sorely lacking at the moment unless you’re only in their downtown core areas. (which if you are, by all means…save the money and get Freedom Mobile.)
 Koodo has the same prices as Rogers’ but not quite as good in customer service or value-added benefits.
 They also do not have online chat support option available which will be a huge time saver if you need to change your plans or inquire about their service.

-Why focus on customer support?
+Why focus on customer support with a Vancouver cellphone plan?
 Your time is important, don’t waste it on a cellphone company’s customer support funnel or get frustrated when you are billed more than you should!
 Save the hassle.
-Choose a cellphone plan with reliable customer support while being competitively priced, which is why Rogers’ is currently at #1 on our student phone plan in Vancouver recommendations – whether you’re a student or not actually. (…and the current service provider we use.)
+Choose a cellphone plan with reliable customer support while being competitively priced, which is why Rogers’ is currently at #1 on our student phone plan in Vancouver recommendations – whether you’re a student or not actually. (…and the current service provider I use.)

 That’s pretty much all you need to know about student phone plans in Vancouver.
 If you want to read an essay about Canadian student phone plans then keep reading.
-The information bellow is mainly for keeners (the slang, not actual definition) and search engines.
+The information bellow is mainly for keeners (the slang, not actual definition).

 Discussion Questions (10 Marks Total): There are generally only few options available for cellular service in Vancouver, BC or Canada for that matter relative to other countries like Britain.
+The lack of competition means consumers are left paying more for their Canadian cellphone plans.
 A few years ago, the government of Canada, tried to increase competition by encouraging budget carriers to enter the market with their reserved spectrum auction.

 (Optional Further Readings – for your reading pleasure

 2 – Following turbulent times for new cellphone providers in early 2015, Wind Mobile, was sold to Shaw in 2016, making it the 4th largest wireless network provider in Canada.
-The acquisition of Wind Mobile by Shaw and re-branding as Freedom Mobile provides Canadians and students like yourself with a viable competitor.
+The acquisition of Wind Mobile by Shaw and re-branding as Freedom Mobile provides Canadians and students like yourself with a viable competitor to cellphone plans beyond virtual mobile networks.
 Freedom Mobile plans to be investing into their current network quality with new spectrum and increasing the number of antennas in metro centres.
-Shaw have proven their commitment to being a serious contender within Canada’s wireless network options; shortly after announcing the purchase of Wind Mobile, Shaw had sold ViaWest (data centre company) for 1.675 billion with some of the proceeds to buy airwaves to boost Freedom Mobile.
+Shaw have proven their commitment to being a serious contender within Canada’s wireless network options; shortly after announcing the purchase of Wind Mobile, Shaw had sold ViaWest (data centre company) for 1.675 billion with some of the proceeds to be used for buying airwaves to boost Freedom Mobile.

 3 – The Liberal government is planning to follow suite and reserve 40% of the new spectrum auction for smaller cellular providers such as Freedom Mobile and Videotron/Quebecor.
 This all makes to say that Freedom Mobile can be a very probable contender for student phone plans in Vancouver where competitive pricing is concerned.
 They certainly haven’t proven their reliability or customer service yet.